 Anyone who lives in or runs a business in Five Points may become a member of FOFP.
-There is a general membership meeting held annually each Fall.
+There is a general membership meeting held annually each Spring.
 The Board of Directors meets monthly on the second Thursday of the month.
-The current (2016-2017) Board members of Friends of Five Points are:
+The current (2020) Board members of Friends of Five Points are:

 Susan Field (Government and Community Relations Coordinator)

 Kevin Florence (Business Relations Coordinator)